-The Graphic Design degree program prepares students for employment in entry-level positions in the commercial art and advertising fields.
-This degree program prepares students with the design principles and desktop publishing skills required for employment in today's job market.
+The Graphic Design degree program prepares students for employment in entry-level positions in design, frontend web development, and commercial art fields.
+This degree program prepares students with the visual design and technology skills required for employment in today's job market.